 The East Brunswick Library is a member the Libraries of Middlesex County Automation Consortium (LMxAC).
-LMxAC is a consortium of 30 libraries in central New Jersey that pool their resources to provide collections, services and programs beyond the resources of any one member library.
+LMxAC is a consortium in central New Jersey that pool their resources to provide collections, services and programs beyond the resources of any one member library.

 East Brunswick library will issue library cards to those who meet the qualifications for one of the library cards listed below.
 All circulating materials may be checked out to every valid cardholder within the parameters of the type of card issued and the policy restrictions held by each library in the consortium.
 If a library card is already issued by another library in the consortium, East Brunswick will issue a card only if the cardholder is in good standing and their library card is not blocked for usage.

 a.
 All individuals who reside or own property in the Township of East Brunswick must use a valid library card or their mobile device with their valid library card barcode on it issued by the East Brunswick Public Library.
-Residents applying for and renewing an East Brunswick Public Library card must provide in-person, current proof of residence or a current tax bill on property owned.
-All resident cards are renewable every three years.
-All library cards must be physically presented when being renewed, no electronic representation will be accepted.
+Residents can apply for a library card at the Circulation Desk or online at www.ebpl.org/newcard.
+Library cards applied for online will be mailed to residents and will allow the cardholder to use the library's numerous online databases and e-resources.
+Adult residents applying for a library card in-person, renewing their card, or when checking out physical library items the first time using their library card obtained online, must provide proof of residence or a current tax bill on property owned, and children under the age of 18 must have authorization given by a parent of legal guardian.

 b.
-The library issues a library card to a person from birth to 18 years of age only with in-person authorization by a parent or guardian only.
-An exception is made when a parent or guardian has granted permission via a completed library card application when a student is either participating in a class trip , or submitted through the Media Center School Librarian or teacher.
+An exception is made when a parent or guardian has granted permission via a completed library card application when a student is either participating in a class trip, or submitted through the Media Center School Librarian or teacher.
 Students attending East Brunswick schools can renew their library card using their current year school identification cards.

 c.
 Students from age 13 to 17 presenting a valid school ID may secure a provisional library card, which will allow borrowing privileges for three weeks.
 By the end of this period, the student must return a library card application with a parent or guardian’s signature, or the card will be canceled.